Academic and Intrafamilial Success

 • interested in graduating high school

-The Academic and Intrafamilial Success (AIS) team believes that stable relationships at home provide the psychological safety necessary to concentrate on learning.
+The AIS team believes that a stable life outside of school provide the psychological safety necessary to concentrate on learning.
+Personal counselling provides a support network to guide youths through to graduation.

 The AIS Program provides: